vizdata-f21/project-2-seven_of_hearts/proposal/proposal.md

 ### High Level Overview

-Create an R Shiny app that allows students to build their academic schedule and provides additional insights to their schedule through data visualization.
+Create DukeHub 3.0, an R Shiny app that allows students to build their academic schedule and provides additional insights to their schedule through data visualization.

 ### Project Description, Goals, & Motivation